ippontech/blog-usa/posts/build-a-reddit-crawler-with-aws-cdk-and-lambda.md

 # Pricing

-Only the Lambda and SNS are billable and our volume is very low because the Lambda runs every 30 minutes which is less than 1500 requests per month.
-Also, the Lambda runs with only 128MB of memory and each request take less than 5 seconds on average.
+Only the Lambda and SNS are billable, and our volume is very low because the Lambda runs every 30 minutes which is less than 1500 requests per month.
+Also, the Lambda runs with only 128MB of memory and each request takes less than 5 seconds on average.
 Here is an estimation of how much this crawler will cost:

 ![Pricing](https://raw.githubusercontent.com/Falydoor/blog-usa/reddit-crawler/images/2021/02/reddit-crawler-pricing.png)